wkrea/git-cop/README.md

 ## Configuration

-You can configure a global configuration via the following file:
+This gem can be configured via a global configuration:

-    ~/.git-coprc
+    ~/.config/git-cop/configuration.yml

+It can also be configured via [XDG environment variables](https://github.com/bkuhlmann/runcom#xdg) as provided by the [Runcom](https://github.com/bkuhlmann/runcom) gem.

-The following is what the default configuration consists of:
+The default configuration is as follows:

     :commit_author_email:
       :enabled: true